Rosenthal-Lab-at-Dana-Farber/CT-body-composition/README.md

 # CT Body Composition

 This repository provides code for training and running body composition estimation models on abdominal CT scans.
+It is a branch derived from Chris Bridge's code at CCDS but is relocated here to allow for access and development.
+We may have updates that we make pulled back into the main CCDS repository, but that is TBD.

+All code and documentation from the primary repository are credited to Chris Bridge.

 ### Getting Started